 Acoustic guitars are made by luthiers.

 Once the materials are chosen the body is shaped, the soundhole cut, and the bracing added to the back and top, along with linings added to the sides to increase the surface area for adhesives to be applied.

-The neck is usually built second and joined to the headstock using a scarf joint, while the neck is joined to the body with a dovetail joint.
+The neck is constructed next (in most cases) and joined to the headstock using a scarf joint.
+The neck is then joined to the body with a dovetail joint.
 The fretboard, one of the most important components of the guitar is made next.
 The fret spacing is calculated and is crucial in terms of intonation.

-Lastly, the guitar is finished with a clear lacquer, at least in most cases.
-Although some acoustic guitars are painted or use alternative finishing products).
-Next, the guitar is sanded and buffed to a fine finish and hardware such as tuners are added along with the bridge, nut, and inlays for the fretboard.
+Lastly, the guitar is finished with a clear lacquer, and sanded and buffed to a fine finish.
+Hardware such as tuners is then added along with the bridge, nut, and inlays for the fretboard.

 Types of Acoustic Guitars

 Also commonly referred to as a size 0 concert guitar.
-Parlor guitars are the smallest type of acoustic guitar, aside from travel guitars and 3/4 models designed for kids.
-The neck connects to the body at the 12th fret and the body itself is elongated compared to other body types, such as the Dreadnought.
-The body shape accentuates mid-range tones, and as they are usually more responsive than larger guitars with a strong fundamental tone they are particularly well suited to fingerstyle.
-They are also comfortable guitars to play due to their smaller body size.
+Parlor guitars are the smallest type of acoustic guitar.
+The neck connects to the body at the 12th fret and the body itself is elongated.

-Also commonly referred to as a size 00 concert guitar by Martin guitars, the concert body style is just a touch larger than the parlor and features a tighter waist which gives the guitar a rounder look.
+Commonly referred to as a size 00 the Concert body style is just a touch larger than the parlor, featuring a tighter waist which gives the guitar a rounder look.

-For a long time the orchestra guitar was the default size for guitars.
+For a long time, the orchestra guitar was the standard size for guitars.
 Featuring a tighter waist than both concert and parlor guitars, but a larger body this style of guitar is normally more pronounced in the mid-range and very balanced.

 Due to their wide waist, the typical dreadnought offers a powerful, boomy, low end, and looks ‘blocky’ in comparison to Parlor and Concert guitars.